Expert Answers on Indian Sandstone Paving

 Riven Indian sandstone usually provides a practical outdoor texture, but slip resistance still depends on surface finish, maintenance and contamination.
 Algae, moss, mud and surface residue can make any paving more slippery.
 Smooth sandstone can feel less textured than riven sandstone, so cleaning and drainage are especially important in shaded or damp areas.

 Indian sandstone does not always need sealing, especially if the customer accepts natural weathering and regular maintenance.
 Sealing can help reduce staining and make cleaning easier, particularly on lighter colours or smooth finishes.
 If sealing is used, it should be a suitable breathable external stone sealer, applied after the paving is clean and dry.
+More details.

 Indian sandstone should normally be sealed only after installation is complete, the paving is clean, dry and free from mortar residue or efflorescence.
 Sealing too early can trap moisture or marks in the stone.
 The exact timing depends on weather, site conditions and the sealer manufacturer’s instructions, so the surface must be assessed carefully.